jussivirkkala/Hikvision-Set/README.md

 public static extern bool NET_DVR_Init();
 ...
 ```
-All necessary DLLs (6.1.6.3 and libeay, ssleay 1.0.2.20) from SKDs\lib are included in project \bin folder
+All necessary DLLs (6.1.6.3 and libeay, ssleay 1.0.2.20) from SKDs\lib are included in project \bin folder.
+Stratus is using DLLs 6.1.4.6.
 ```
 HCCore.dll
 HCNetSDK.dll